Top PhD Programs in Georgia - Online & Campus

 - EdD in Secondary and Middle Grades Education

-Financial Aid: Includes graduate assistantships, scholarships, and emergency assistance.
+Financial aid options include assistantships, scholarships, and emergency assistance.

-Why it stands out: KSU is known for flexible scheduling, affordable tuition, and strong online infrastructure, making it ideal for students balancing work and graduate study.
+Why it stands out: KSU offers flexible scheduling, affordable tuition, and strong online programs for working students.

 Types Doctoral Programs in Georgia